T.E.D.I - Trans-European Drug Information project

 Drug Checking Service Good Practice Standards: The NEWIP Good Practice Standards are practice based and were developed by a broad spectrum of experts working in the field of harm reduction in Nightlife Settings.
 The aim was to create an easily accessible, relevant and practical framework for those working in nightlife settings.
 How the Standards are used depends on the stage of a particular program – they can be used to design a new program or offer guidance about assessment and quality improvement of an already-existing program.

 - Drug Checking services are creating a unique opportunity to provide information, personalized risk reflection messages and personal support if needed.
 This is the reason why the TEDI Drug Checking Consultation and Counselling Guidelines has the aim to enable professionals who work with recreational drug users to detect problematic risk behavior earlier (risk assessment) and to improve the response times of providing necessary personal support.
 These guidelines are based on the best practice experiences of the European Drug Checking Services who are members of the TEDI network.
 This is TEDI's initial effort in the area of consultation and counseling in nightlife or stationary setting which targets recreational drug users.

-TEDI network is composed by 14 different organisations:
+TEDI network is composed by:

-- 4motion from Luxemburg
+- 4motion from Luxembourg